simongeilfus/Cinder-CodeEditor/README.md

 Cinder-CodeEditor
 ================

-Full-Featured Code Editor for Cinder
+Full-Featured Code Editor for Cinder.
+(Based on Awesomium and CodeMirror).

 #####Features:
-* Supported Languages: Glsl (XML, JSon and Lua are coming...)
+* Supported Languages: Glsl (XML, JSon and Lua are coming...).
-* Syntax Highlighting
+* Syntax Highlighting.
-* Code Completion
+* Code Completion.
-* Search / Replace
+* Search / Replace.
-* In-Editor Error messages
+* In-Editor Error messages.
-* Code Changed callback system
+* Code Changed callback system.
-* Multi-Window support
+* Multi-Window support.
-* Auto-Save
+* Auto-Save.
-* Support c++11 Lambdas and Intializer Lists
+* Support c++11 Lambdas and Intializer Lists.

 #####Block Depedencies
 To use this block you will need: